saifurrahman/peep/README.md

 	}

-Or, if you are using [Processing.py](https://github.com/jdf/processing.py):
+Or, if you are using [Processing.py](https://github.com/jdf/processing.py), use the code below.
+To install the library there, drop the whole `PEEP` folder into `libraries/processing` within your Processing.py installation.

 	import peep.PEEP as PEEP